pusapatiakhilraju/Mac-Git-Pytorch-Setup/README.md

 Finally, you need to let GitHub know about your public SSH key for authentication:

 - **Copy the Public Key to Your Clipboard**:
+Paste the below command into the terminal and press enter to copy the public key to your clipboard.
   ```sh
   pbcopy < ~/.ssh/id_ed25519.pub
   ```